cmclark00/melonDS/HANDHELD_OPTIMIZATION_GUIDE.md

 ## Conclusion

 With these optimizations, your 1GB ARM64 handheld should run many DS games at playable framerates.
+The SDL frontend provides a DraStic-like experience that boots directly into games, making it perfect for MUOS and other handheld operating systems.

+### Key Benefits:
+- **No Qt Dependencies**: Builds and runs without complex GUI libraries
+- **Direct Boot**: Launches games immediately like commercial emulators
+- **MUOS Integration**: Drop-in replacement for DraStic
+- **Optimized Performance**: Tuned for 1GB RAM handheld devices
+- **Simple Setup**: Just build and copy files to your device

 Focus on 2D games and simpler 3D titles for the best experience.
 The key is finding the right balance between performance and thermal management for your specific device and environment.

 Remember: Every handheld is different, so experiment with settings to find what works best for your specific device and use case!